dxsigm/IGME-206-2211/syllabus.md

 | <65%	| F |

 ### Project (25%)
--	A Unity-based game to be demonstrated during the final class on Nov X, 2021.
+-	A Unity-based game to be demonstrated during the final class on Dec 2nd, 2021.
 Final submission due the last day of finals.

 ### Exams (40%)
 These take-home exams, for which you will have at least 9 days to complete, consist of all manner of question styles (multiple choice, true/false, matching, etc) as well as "write some code" questions.
 There will be no make-ups or re-takes allowed without prior permission.